den1s/Zabbix-Bind9-Statistics-Collection/README.md

 Changes from original:
 * Zones without statistics are not detected
 * The template for Zabbix 3.4 uses dependent item.
-As a result, one query is made to the agent for general statics and one for each zone.
+As a result, only one query is made to the agent for general statics and one for each zone.

 ## Requirements
 * Zabbix 2.X.X and Zabbix 3.X.X